close Business Finance Invest Bullets Most Viewed

 The drama, coupled with the media's sensational headlines, is enough to influence the market's direction.
 Then you just have to take advantage of price volatility by acquiring shares at the right time.
 A more sophisticated way of playing it is announcing buybacks during the price crash, which helps you pocket a fat profit and win back the investors' confidence at the same time.

-The modus operandi adopted by promoters here to manipulate the prices is much similar to that of an operator.
-But the irony is that sometimes, the company’s key managerial personnel, popular media houses, top journalists and sometimes even the regulatory body are not able to escaped the lure of these gains.
+The modus operandi adopted by promoters here to manipulate the prices is very similar to that of an operator.
+But the irony is that sometimes, the company’s key managerial personnel, popular media houses, top journalists, and sometimes even the regulatory body are not able to escape the lure of these gains.

-Each party involved in the process of manipulation gets some kind of reward: a one time commission, stake or capital gain from trading, etc. But the whole blame goes to the media that they mislead readers by publishing fake news.
-The media be like:
+Each party involved in the process of manipulation gets some kind of reward: a one-time commission, stake or capital gain from trading, etc. But the whole blame goes to the media that they mislead readers by publishing fake news.
+The media is like this:

 But have you wondered what drives them to circulate this propaganda in exchange for their brand equity?
 The “big bucks”, and who pays for it, finally?
 YOU, the investor!